palladian1/xv6-annotated/paging_user.md

 Next, `exec()` skips a page, leaving it mapped but user-inaccessible; then the next page becomes the process's stack.
 Why that empty page?
-It's an important one for protection: that way, user programs that blow their stack will trigger a page fault instead of possibly overwriting random code.
+It's an important one for protection: that way, user programs that blow their stack will trigger a page fault or a general protection fault instead of possibly overwriting random code.

 Then `exec()` copies some arguments into the stack before it switches to using the new page directory and gets rid of the old one it had before.